2009 Philadelphia Eagles season: Week 11: at Chicago Bears

-Week 12
+Week 12: vs. Washington Redskins

 In the second meeting of the year with the Washington Redskins, the Eagles tried an onside kick to start the game.
 This backfired when the Redskins running back Quinton Ganther recovered the kick and returned it 25 yards to the Eagles 24-yard line.
 Four plays later, Redskins quarterback Jason Campbell ran for a two-yard touchdown to score the game's first touchdown, as the Redskins took the lead 7–0.
 After a holding penalty on Eagles tight end Brent Celek, the Eagles had to settle for a 29-yard field goal by kicker David Akers.
 On the following drive by the Eagles, quarterback Donovan McNabb found wide receiver DeSean Jackson wide open in the end zone for a 35-yard touchdown to bring the Eagles up 10–7.
 On the ensuing drive by the Redskins, Campbell threw a 4-yard touchdown pass to Santana Moss to take the lead 14–10.

 Late in the second quarter, after both teams punting the ball away after three unsuccessful drives, Eagles cornerback Asante Samuel intercepted a Jason Campbell pass that was intended for Santana Moss.
 The Eagles could not convert a third down with 10 to go, and David Akers kicked a 24-yard field goal to get the Eagles within a point of the Redskins, 14–13.
 The Redskins received the ball again and Campbell threw a second straight interception to Samuel, who returned it for 17 yards.
 The Eagles ended the first half with a second straight field goal to take the lead 16–14.